json-bell/front-end-candidate-task/README.md

 Hi,

-Before running either the production or local builds, please create a `.env.local` file and add your `API_KEY` from [Visual Crossing Weather API](https://www.visualcrossing.com/)
+Before either running the dev server or creating a production bundle, please create a `.env.local` file and add your `API_KEY` from [Visual Crossing Weather API](https://www.visualcrossing.com/)

 ```bash
 echo "API_KEY=<your_api_key>" > .env.local
 ```

-## Questions
+## Questions & assumptions made during the task

 These are questions / assumptions that in a non-tech test environment I would reach out or ask for clarifications around:

+- 5 day Forecast start: Fri, 26 may that seems like "today" in the designs, and the 5 day Forecast shows "Tomorrow", "Sat, 27th May"...
+  - We'll assume the 5 day forecast is the next 5 days
+- Max temp \* 2 -> We make one of these Min temp, to match (what I'm assuming) is max and min temp in the 5 day forecast
+- Other comment in the Figma on the white bar: I'm assuming that was there to cover the yellow bar, from a copied 67%-length to the 29% displayed
 - Icons: 23 from the [Figma File](https://www.figma.com/design/FNdVsOUJA53CWMW9mnraYk/Weather-App?node-id=24-1131&t=HRyfXZzr6mChHOCj-0), with API returning (from [Visual Crossing icon docs](https://www.visualcrossing.com/resources/documentation/weather-api/defining-icon-set-in-the-weather-api/))

   - We use 16 with `icons2` option since `icons1` (9 slugs) doesn't have `showers-day` for Sun, 29 May